benjamin051000/Obsidian-F22/Comp Arch/2 Memory Hierarchy/Terminology.md

 - Miss: Accessed data not present in upper level
 	- Block needs to be copied from lower level (L2 or L3) to upper level
 	- Miss rate: misses/accesses = 1 - hit rate
-- Miss penalty: Time it takes to copy a block
+- Miss penalty: Time it takes to copy a block to upper level and deliver it to processor